john-light/validity-rollups/validity_rollups_on_bitcoin.md

 The ability to layer validity rollups on top of one another also means that capacity for Lightning can be added as-needed.
 Each time a rollup reaches its maximum capacity, another rollup could be deployed as an additional layer, then Lightning onboarding can continue until that layer fills up, and so on.

 Although Lightning is most famous for settling on the bitcoin mainchain, Lightning channels can be opened on any Lightning-compatible blockchain.
 Additionally, if there is a Lightning node with channels open on two or more chains, it can route payments between users of these different chains, as if those users had channels open on the same chain.
-In cases where there are different assets being sent and received through Lightning channel routes (e.g. BTC and LTC) there is an "inadvertent call option problem".[88]
+In cases where there are different assets being sent and received through Lightning channel routes (e.g. BTC and LTC) there is an "inadvertent call option problem".[97]
 However, a Lightning channel route that uses the same asset throughout the entire route, even if the route crosses multiple chains, does not suffer from this problem, or at least the problem is negligible when accounting for any small price differences between the different versions of the same asset on different chains.
-So users who have Lightning BTC channels open on bitcoin Layer 1 could seamlessly transact with users who have Lightning BTC channels open on Layer 2+ validity rollups provided there is a route with sufficient liquidity between the sender and recipient.
+So users who have Lightning BTC channels open on bitcoin L1 could seamlessly transact with users who have Lightning BTC channels open on L2+ validity rollups provided there is a route with sufficient liquidity between the sender and recipient.

 **Figure 8.
 Crosschain Lightning transactions**